Nicktoons (American TV channel)

-Nicktoons (formerly Nicktoons Network) is an American pay television channel owned by Paramount Media Networks.
-The channel is geared towards children aged 7 to 11, and broadcasts reruns of original animated series from sister network Nickelodeon (known as Nicktoons) along with some other animated shows and feature films.
+Nicktoons (formerly Nicktoons TV and Nicktoons Network) is an American pay television channel owned by the Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance.
+Launched on May 1, 2002, the channel is geared towards children aged 7 to 11, and serves as an extension of the eponymous brand used by Nickelodeon for its original animated programming.

-As of September 2018, approximately 56.9 million American households (51.3% of households with television) received Nicktoons.
+As of December 2023, Nicktoons is available to approximately 43 million pay television households in the United States, down from its peak of 69 million households in 2013.

 History

-Nicktoons was launched as a standalone channel on May 1, 2002, as Nicktoons TV, part of the digital cable-exclusive MTV Digital Suite, in order to entice cable operators to pick up the network and give them a marketing advantage over satellite services.
+Nicktoons launched on May 1, 2002, as Nicktoons TV.
+It was part of the digital cable–exclusive MTV Networks Digital Suite, in order to entice cable operators to pick up the network and give them a marketing advantage over satellite services.
 However, by early 2004, Nickelodeon management changed course and offered it to digital satellite services DirecTV and Dish Network.
 The network was originally marketed as commercial-free, with comedic promos involving Nickelodeon Animation Studios, two-minute cartoon shorts from foreign markets, and former program promotions that had previously been used on Nickelodeon taking up commercial time.
-By June 6, 2005, as the network's distribution increased, it began to carry regular advertising.
+By September 23, 2005, as the network's distribution increased, it began to carry regular advertising.

 On September 28, 2009, the network's logo changed as part of Nickelodeon's universal rebranding effort.
 A high-definition feed was launched on August 13, 2013, and is available on several providers.
 Like Viacom's other HD channels, any programming produced in 4:3 SD is pillarboxed on this feed.
-As the network blended in more Nickelodeon programming into its schedule, the Nicktoons website was sunsetted, recommending viewers go to Nick.com instead before eventually being fully redirected to the Nick.com domain.
+As the network blended in more Nickelodeon programming into its schedule, the Nicktoons website was sunset to a parking page directing viewers to Nick.com before it was eventually redirected quietly to the latter website.

+On January 1, 2024, Nicktoons (along with TeenNick) rebranded to use the refreshed Splat logo and new on-air interstitials, similar to Nickelodeon back in March 4, 2023.
+This refresh also changes the color for "toons" from blue to green-cyan.

+As part of Paramount's efforts to honor the 25th anniversary of SpongeBob SquarePants, Nicktoons began to primarily run only SpongeBob and associated media daily beginning on May 13, 2024, promoted as "Non-Stop SpongeBob.
+All Day.
+Every Day."
+Repeat airings of new episodes of Nickelodeon's other animated series returned to Nicktoons later in the year.
+On May 23, 2025, Nicktoons temporarily rebranded itself as NickSpongeBob, following a trend set by the British and Irish version of the channel starting from 2022, during airings of SpongeBob shows, focusing exclusively on broadcasting content from the franchise throughout the summer.
+The channel returned to Nicktoons on September 8th, 2025.